DGAzr/OQcap/README.md

 ## Prerequisites
 You kind of need Obsidian to be installed an operational for this to be of any use.

 Also, a Linux desktop environment is needed.
-I've only tested it with recent versions of GNOME and Plasma, but I think it will work anywhere as long as you have the build dependancies installed.
+I've only tested it with recent versions of GNOME and Plasma, but I think it will work anywhere as long as you have the build dependencies installed.

 ### System Dependencies